-Eating local has become the new call to arms among environmentalists and health nuts everywhere.
+Eating local has become the new call to arms among environmentalists and health conscious individuals everywhere.
 Eating local has several advantages: normally the food is fresher because it's harvested nearby and needs no preservatives or chemicals, you learn to eat seasonally when foods taste best, you support your local economy and local foods have a lower carbon footprint because they don't need to be transported as far and oftentimes, small farms are more likely to use environmentally friendly processes than larger, mass market farms.
 There's a book titled, "Plenty: Eating Locally on the 100-Mile Diet" by Alisa Smith and J.B.
 Mackinnon that gives more insight into the movement or you can check out About's Local Foods site.

 Since Arkansas is an agricultural state, we have plenty of opportunities to eat locally or, as they say, become a locavore.
 Even in the big city of Little Rock, there are opportunities to support local agriculture.